kontron/netreceive/README.md

             0
             0

+extract 'byte-count' values for 'TSN' counter

+    $ ./netreceive ... | jq '.object.data[] | if ."filter-name" == "TSN" then ."byte-count" else empty end'

+    Output: 6120
+            6180

-to select all the counter (above) and combine in a string you can use
+extrace 'byte-count' values for all counter (above) and combine in a string

     $ ./netreceive ... | jq 'reduce (.object.data[]."byte-count" | tostring) as $item ("counter"; . + "," + $item)'

     Output: "counter,6120,6120,0,0"
             "counter,6180,6180,0,0"

-select 'timestamp-end' and 'byte-count' values
-(Note: each value is printed in separate line)
+extract 'timestamp-end' and 'byte-count' values for first filter (Note: each value is printed in separate line)

     $ ./netreceive ... | jq '.object["timestamp-end"] , .object.data[0]."byte-count"'